-Chalet la Fontaine is tastefully decorated and comfortably sleeps 8-10 in 4 double bedrooms upstairs.
-On the middle floor there’s a well-equipped kitchen, open plan lounge and diner with a cosy log fire, a bar area and 2 bathrooms.
+It comprises four double bedrooms with space for 8-10 guests and the ground floor offers a brand new heated boot room.
+On the middle floor there’s a fully-equipped kitchen and modern appliances suitable for your self-catered ski holiday.
+The open plan lounge offers a dining room with a cosy log fire, a bar area and a single toilet.
 The chalet is perfect for groups of friends, couples or families who are looking for exclusive use of a chalet.
-The lounge is equipped with a TV / DVD player and free Wi-Fi is available throughout.
+The lounge is equipped with a smart TV / DVD player and free Wi-Fi is available throughout along with USB charging points.

-- Room 1 – Twin or a double bed + extra single bed
+- Room 1 – Twin or a double bed with en-suite bathroom

-- Room 2 – Twin or a double bed + extra single bed
+- Room 2 – Twin or double bed + bunk beds (family bathroom on middle floor)

-- Rooms 3 – Twin or a double bed
+- Room 3 – Twin or a double bed with en-suite bathroom

 Chalet la Fontaine

-Chalet la Fontaine is tastefully decorated and comfortably sleeps 8-10 in 4 double bedrooms upstairs.
+Chalet la Fontaine is tastefully decorated and comfortably sleeps 8-10 in 4 double bedrooms.

 Our self-catered chalet is in Châtel, a charming French village on the Swiss border.
 Located just a 90 minute drive from Geneva airport, Châtel offers access to the amazing Portes du Soleil, with 650 km of pistes it’s one of the largest linked ski areas in the world.